Becky139/Project-1/README.md

 ## Acknowledgements

 - I would like to thank my family for their valued opinions and critic during the process of design and development.
-- I would like to thank my tutor, for their invaluable help and guidance throughout the process.
+- I would like to thank my tutor Seun, for their invaluable help and guidance throughout the process.
 - Lastly, I would like to extend my deepest gratitude to the amazing people in Slack who helped me rigorously test every aspect of my site.

 [Back to top](#Stories-of-WW2)